How to Import From China in 6 Steps: 2023 Guide

 2. Letter of Credit (LC or LOC)

-This payment option is essentially a transfer of funds that includes a level of insurance.
+A Letter of Credit (LC or LOC) is fund transfer that includes a level of insurance.
 You pay your bank, which then issues an assurance to the supplier.
 After your bank confirms that the exact quantity of items in your order has arrived at the correct destination, the vendor is paid.

-While this added security seems helpful, it may not be worth the sizable fees that it incurs.
+The added security is helpful but might not be worth it because of the sizable fees.
 It’s very unlikely that a vetted supplier will take your money and run—the bigger risks that importers face are problems with item quality and shipping delays.
 An LC provides no protection against either of these possibilities, so it’s commonly used for very large transactions only.

 3. Alibaba Trade Assurance